oaktec/audiophile-e-commerce/README.md

 You can access the live app [here](https://audiophile.beneatock.com/).

-## Purpose

-This project was built as an exercise to learn more about full-stack development.
-I felt that a full-stack e-commerce site was a valuable practice project as it required me to learn about many different aspects of full-stack development, including authentication, session management, database management, payment processing and more.
+The backend and database are hosted on fly.io, and the frontend is hosted on Netlify.
+Learning was at the fore of a lot of my decision making, so I really tried to follow best practices as much as I could.

+I implemented a simple CI/CD pipeline for the backend, which triggers on every push to the server folder in the main branch.
+The pipeline builds the backend in a test environment with Docker, runs the tests and then builds and deploys to fly.io if the tests pass.
+The frontend deployment is handled by Netlify.

 ![Product page screenshot](./screenshots/product-page.png)

-The backend and database are hosted on fly.io, and the frontend is hosted on Netlify.
-I tried to implement as many best practices as possible, including using TypeScript, using a linter and formatter, using a CI/CD pipeline and more.

 ## Features